Best puberty books for girls: what to read for parents, tweens, and teens

 Stacey Stover

 Stacey is a California native who followed her husband's career in motorsports to Indianapolis and now Charlotte.
-A former teacher, she now works from home with her needy rescue pup.
+A middle school math teacher by day, she also works as theCityMom’s project manager.
 She's always up for a good book or board game, loves all things Disney, and can usually be found sewing or cooking with her two kids.
 Reach Stacey at stacey@thecitymoms.org.

 Previous